 Harford County Housing Agency

-Harford County Housing Agency is a Public Housing Agency in Bel Air, Maryland that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of February 20th, 2020, Harford County Housing Agency has 1 waiting lists that are open now or opening soon.
+Harford County Housing Agency is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of September 29th, 2020, Harford County Housing Agency has 1 waiting lists that are open now or opening soon.

 The Harford County, Maryland Housing Choice Voucher Waiting List is open indefinitely.